Daniel and the LXX

 cresent and starBy his cunning he shall make deceit prosper under his hand, and in his own mind he shall magnify himself.
 Without warning he shall destroy many; and he shall even rise up against the Prince of princes; but, by no human hand, he shall be broken.
 Dan.
 8:25

-In 1844 with the signing of the Edict of Toleration the Ottoman Empire began a long decline, wasting away till World War One where most of its territory was divided between France and Great Britain.
+The “he” in this passage is the religion of Islam, and by 1299 that religion had become an empire, the Ottoman Empire.
+(See Also: Hermeneutics) The Ottoman Empire or Porte, was the longest lasting dynastic empire in the history of the world, lasting from 1299 to 1923.
+In 1844, with the signing of the Edict of Toleration the Ottoman Empire began a long decline, wasting away untill World War One, where most of its territory was divided between France and Great Britain.
 The last Caliph (Mehmed VI) was exiled in 1922.
-Continue reading